0xpix/Hei-DataHub/dev-docs/codebase/overview.md

 # Codebase Overview

+> **Version:** 0.60.0-beta — "Clean-up"
+> This documentation reflects the current codebase structure and clean architecture introduced in v0.60.

+!!! info "What this section covers"
+    Your complete guide to understanding the Hei-DataHub codebase structure, modules, and how they work together.
+Essential reading before making any code changes.

 This is your complete guide to understanding the Hei-DataHub codebase.
 We'll start from the ground up, assuming you've never worked with this code before.

+!!! success "v0.60 Code Cleanup"
+    **Removed in v0.60:**
+    - Legacy `mini_datahub` package initialization
+    - GitHub PR workflow code (~500 lines)
+    - Outbox service and UI
+    - Unused action display maps
+    - Deprecated imports across UI views

 ## 🎯 What Does This Project Do?